Seven Ways to Ensure

 Do This Now

 - Get on Amazon or go to your bookstore and look at the top thirty bestsellers in your genre (make sure you are very clear on what your genre/category is and why).
 Look for patterns in the covers.
-For instance, sci-fi thrillers will present a lot of icy blues, angular/thin fonts, taglines with a hook, no spaceships, and so on.
-Choose your top three favorites among them and hold them in reserve to send to a designer when you’re ready.
+For instance, during the time this article is being released, sci-fi thrillers are presenting a lot of icy blues, angular/thin fonts, taglines with a hook, no spaceships, and so on.
+Choose your top three favorites among these sample covers and hold them in reserve to send to a designer when you’re ready.
+To get an idea of how many people are involved in making the “cover decision” at traditional publishing houses, and the extensive process they go through to ensure they have a winner (because it’s THAT important!), check out this video.
+(The meat of the discussion happens about five minutes in.)

 - Don’t go it alone.
 Hire a professional, or at least find a group of people whose artistic abilities you trust and who will be honest with you.
 Then listen to them!